 - Slowed breathing

-There are many people who have fallen victim to this type of drug.
-What is lean drug going to do to you?
+Many people have fallen victim to “lean.”
 In some situations, it can lead to a buildup of tolerance.
-In these cases, a person needs to use more and more of the codeine to get the same impact.
-As this happens, the brain’s neurotransmitters, which help to communicate messages, stop working normally.
-They become dependent on the drug.
-It is possible to overdose on this drug.
+In these cases, a person needs to use more and more codeine to get the same impact.
+As this happens, the brain’s neurotransmitters stop working normally—this is a problem because they are involved in many brain functions.
+When people become dependent on the drug, it becomes increasingly possible to overdose.

-What to Do If You Have an Addiction
+What to Do if You Develop an Addiction